-The Building Officials and Inspectors Registration Act is being rescinded.
-The new rules that will be placed in the Skilled Trades Regulation Act are administrative in nature and establish standards for license classifications.
-The new rules will be in line with actual practices and will protect the health, safety, and welfare of Michigan citizens while promoting a regulatory environment in Michigan that is the least burdensome alternative for those required to comply.
+The Boiler Act is being rescinded.
+The new updated rules that will be placed in the Skilled Trades Regulation Act, will be in line with actual practices which will protect the health, safety, and welfare of Michigan citizens while promoting a regulatory environment in Michigan.